Providing practical inspiration for the transition to a just, beautiful and regenerated world.

-A Canadian Registered Charity Founded in 2020.
+A Canadian charity founded in 2020.

 Research shows schools are an untapped opportunity to address the climate crisis.

 “Our elementary and secondary schools represent an outsized and untapped opportunity for contributing to the transition to a just, net zero future,” according to Michèle Andrews, co-founder and Executive Director of DoorNumberOne.org.
 “But right now, our school system is sending a very different message about the urgency and importance of climate action.”
-Andrews is referring to a report released earlier this month by Lakehead University Assistant Professor Dr. Ellen Field and Masters of Education candidate Sidney Howlett showing a significant lack of leadership by Canadian school boards to create climate change literacy and action in the K-12 sector.
+Andrews is referring to a report released in 2023 by Lakehead University Assistant Professor Dr. Ellen Field and Masters of Education candidate Sidney Howlett showing a significant lack of leadership by Canadian school boards to create climate change literacy and action in the K-12 sector.

 We are all being asked to transform our buildings, community spaces, homes, and many aspects of how we live our daily lives to both reduce our carbon emissions and adapt to our overheating world.
 Andrews argues that our schools can and should be leading in that transformation.
 “Schools are the heart of their communities, with connections well beyond their students to the parents, grandparents, local businesses, and more.
 The ripple effect of bold school climate action has huge potential as another climate change solution, if we tap into it,” she says.